If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 What’s going on?
 Your uterus is stretching to accommodate the tiny embryo that’s implanted inside you.
 You can use a hot water bottle to ease the discomfort for a few minutes at a time.

-It might be tempting to take a hot bath or a dip in a hot tub, but that’s a no-no when you are pregnant.
+It might be tempting to take a hot bath or a dip in a hot tub, but that’s a no-no when pregnant.

 10. Mild Cramps